 Depending on the type of goods you are importing, you might need additional documents like:

-- Health Certificates (for food or medical goods)
+- Health Certificates (for food or medical products)

 - Inspection Reports (confirming the quality or safety of goods)

-- Certificates of Conformity (confirming that the goods meet safety standards)
+- Certificates of Conformity (confirming products’ safety standards)

 Frequently Asked Questions